Offaly GAA

 The Offaly County Board of the Gaelic Athletic Association (GAA) (Bord Contae Uíbh Fhailí de Chumann Lúthchleas Gael) or Offaly GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Offaly.
 Separate county boards are also responsible for the Offaly county teams.

-The county hurling team won All-Ireland Senior Hurling Championship (SHC) titles during the 1980s and 1990s but is no longer capable of competing at this level.
+The county hurling team won All-Ireland Senior Hurling Championship (SHC) titles during the 1980s and 1990s.
 The county football team won All-Ireland Senior Football Championship (SFC) titles during the 1970s and 1980s.

 Hurling

 Clubs

 Clubs contest the Offaly Senior Hurling Championship.
 That competition's most successful club is Coolderry, with 31 titles.

 County team

 After a scheme developed by the Gaelic Athletic Association in the 1970s to encourage the playing of hurling in non-traditional counties, Offaly was one of the first teams to benefit.
 As a result, the county won six Leinster Senior Hurling Championship titles in the 1980s, as well as its first All-Ireland Senior Hurling Championship in 1981.

 The county team has since gone on to win three other All-Irelands.
 Perhaps Offaly's most famous win came in the All-Ireland Final of 1994 in what has come to be remembered as the "five minute final."
 Limerick looked set to win their first All-Ireland title since 1973 until Offaly staged one of the greatest comebacks of all time, scoring two goals and five points in the last five minutes.
 They defeated Limerick by 3–16 to 2–13.

 The Vocational Schools team has made it to 12 All-Ireland Vocational Schools Championship finals but have never won one.